ngathan/text_analysis_templates/README.md

 # Text Data Templates

 This repo contains R scripts for cleaning and preparing text data for further analysis.
-The templates here would help researchers to further conduct Word2Vec, topic modeling (structural topic modeling, or LDA).
+I will also provide simple templates of some popular text analysis methods such as Word2Vec, topic modeling (structural topic modeling, or LDA).

 In general my text-data-cleaning process is as follows: